MikeData/jsonLdMetaExamples/README.md

 ## How do I use this?

-Honestly it's reallyl hacky to I'd just use the examples.
-If you need to though:
+Honestly it's pretty hacky so I'd just use the examples.

+If you absulutely have to though...............

 Unzip the jsonDUMP file
 pip install pandas